vaibhav-bhasin-anarock/spurs3d/README.md

  - Easy Setup and integration
  - Intuitive 2D drawing using HTML Canvas with **grid snapping and line highlighting**
+ - Ability to undo(Button + Keyboard shortcut) for 2D drawing screen
  - Instant 3D render with minimal web overhead and **no frame drops**
+ - Intuitive 3D controls to zoom and pan around the 3D Room

 ## Tech Used